perigee/gowtd/README.md

 # gowtd

+## Singleton server

+A gRPC server which:

-World Trading Data golang sdk
+1. fetch the data from World Trading Data